 The eccentricity of an ellipse is a measure of how nearly circular the ellipse.
 Eccentricity is found by the following formula eccentricity = c/a where c is the distance from the center to the focus of the ellipse a is the distance from the center to a vertex

 A circle is a special case of an ellipse.
 Analogous to the fact that a square is a kind of rectangle, a circle is a special case of an ellipse.
-In terms of the eccentricty, a circle is an ellipse in which the eccentricty is zero.
+In terms of the eccentricity, a circle is an ellipse in which the eccentricity is zero.